You won't believe how it benefits you, your spouse, and your relationship!

 The answer may be that your relationship issues are a “you” problem.

-Here are 4 reasons which signal that relationship issues are a “you” problem.
+Self-examination is not always easy, and it rarely feels good, but it’s so worth it!
+With that in mind, here are 4 reasons which might signal that relationship issues are a “you” problem.
 (Look at this as my version of David Letterman’s Top 10, except there’s only 4.)

 1. It’s never your fault.

-When you don’t take or acknowledge any responsibility for problems in your life, that is the epitome of a “you” problem.
+When you don’t take or acknowledge any responsibility for problems in your life, that’s the epitome of a “you” problem.
 The blame can’t be and isn’t always on everyone else.
 People make mistakes and missteps, including you.
 Accountability and self-awareness are keys to effectively process how you impact your life and the lives of others around you.
+The good news: you can grow in this area.

 2. You lack self-awareness.